 You can use a few different methods to calculate POC, although the most commonly used approach is the cost-to-cost method.
 If you have accurate direct labor hours, you can also use the efforts-expended method to calculate POC, though it is rarely used.

-In some rare cases, percentage of completion can be calculated using a units-of-delivery method.
+In some rare cases, the percentage of completion can be calculated using the units-of-delivery method.
 This requires you to commit to producing and delivering several identical products/services.
 It’s not something we see often, but it’s good to know this approach exists if you ever find yourself in a similar situation.

 If that all sounded like a lot to wrap your head around, don’t worry – we’ll walk through some real-world examples to explain just how this method of accounting works.